Osmanyahaya/Lara-Crime-Record-System/README.md

 9. Login with the following credentials o	Email: admin@test.com o	Password: 12345678
-10. Thank You!
+## Thank You
 License
-The Laravel framework is open-sourced software licensed under the MIT license.
+## The Laravel framework is open-sourced software licensed under the MIT license.
 Credits
 •	Laravel
 •	Tailwind CSS